MyHubAlex/feathers-guide/offline/database-records.md

 These references are retained in the local copies, you just have to understand how.

-## Snapshot and Realtime record layouts
+## Record layouts for snapshot and realtime

 Assume the remote service has this layout.